Afindi Yati Tuah

-Afindi Yati bin Tuah (born 30 May 1982) is a Bruneian footballer who plays as a forward for Kota Ranger FC of the Brunei Super League.
-He is a journeyman in Brunei football, having appeared for eight Bruneian clubs in addition to the Brunei representative team that were playing in the Malaysian Liga Perdana 2 from 2001 to 2004.
+Afindi Yati bin Tuah (born 30 May 1982) is a Bruneian former footballer who played as a forward.
+He was a journeyman in Brunei football, having appeared for eight Bruneian clubs in addition to the Brunei representative team that were playing in the Malaysian Liga Perdana 2 from 2001 to 2004.

 Club career

 Youth career

 Afindi attended Sengkurong Primary School and afterwards Sayyidina Husain Secondary School and was selected for what is nowadays called the Brunei Darussalam Schools' Sports Council (MSSSBD) sports scheme.
 After a series of district-level accolades, Afindi joined Kasuka FC in 1999 and racked up a host of silverware under coach Moksen Mohammad.
-Kasuka won the Pepsi Cup League in 2001, surprisingly beating the already mighty DPMM FC in the final.
+Kasuka won the Pepsi Cup League in 2001, beating the already mighty DPMM FC in the final.

 Brunei (Malaysia Premier League team)

-Afindi also turned out for Brunei's national team that was in freefall two years after winning the Malaysia Cup, beginning with the 2001 Liga Perdana II.
+Afindi also turned out for Brunei's national team that was in freefall two years after winning the Malaysia Cup, beginning with the 2001 Liga Perdana 2.
 It would be two seasons later when Afindi nets his first goal for the Wasps, the decider in a 2–3 win over Selangor MPPJ on 9 March 2003.
 The return of Brian Bothwell boosted the team that was pushing for promotion but a slow start to the season proved detrimental as Brunei finished fifth and outside the Malaysia Super League play-offs, only due to goal difference.

 B-League and DPMM stint

 Afindi played for Kasuka in the B-League in 2002 and 2003, and moved to Sengkurong in 2004 when he faced relegation to Premier Two.
-He transferred to newly-promoted NBT FC and stayed there for two seasons, finishing in mid-table.
+He transferred to newly promoted NBT FC and stayed there for two seasons, finishing in mid-table.
 At the end of the 2007–08 Malaysia Super League season, DPMM FC recruited several NBT FC players namely Azman Ilham Noor and Abu Bakar Mahari with Afindi joining them in preseason, but the de-registration of the Brunei Football Association (BAFA) and subsequent ruffling by FIFA meant that DPMM had to move to the S.League.
-However by the time the season started, Afindi was no longer in the squad.
+However, by the time the season started, Afindi was no longer in the squad.